Just3a3Cat12/Number-Base-Converter-Java/README.md

 Goodbye!
 ```

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it according to your needs.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.